unjs/unwasm/README.md

 ```

 > [!NOTE]
-> When using **static import syntax**, and before initializing moule, the named exports will be wrapped into a function by proxy that waits for the module initialization and if called before init, will immediately try to call init without imports and return a Promise that calls a function after init.
+> When using **static import syntax**, and before initializing the module, the named exports will be wrapped into a function by proxy that waits for the module initialization and if called before init, will immediately try to call init without imports and return a Promise that calls a function after init.

 **Example:** Using dynamic import with imports object